 The following business courses have been approved by the faculty of the Edwin L. Cox School of Business.
 It should be noted that not all courses described in this catalog are necessarily offered in any given academic year.
-Students should check published course schedules to see which courses are offered at a particular time.
+Students should check published course schedules to see which courses are offered.
+From time to time, some courses may be changed and new courses added.
+Students should use caution in selecting courses to avoid repetition of courses previously taken.